 Publication bias is a more plausible explanation.
 For example, authors, editors, and reviewers may be less inclined to publish studies if included scales do not meet the .70 criterion.
 Publication bias is less obviously problematic for α values than for p values.
 We do not want the scientific literature to be filtered by statistical significance but might desire a literature filtered for measures with high reliability.
-However, the estimation precision of α noted above precludes a purely benign review process that selects for high population reliability.
-Instead, publication bias would also act on stochastic variation of the in-sample estimates.
-We also observed an excess at .70 for well-established measures (i.e., those used more than 100 times).
+However, the estimation precision of α noted above precludes a purely benign or even desirable review process that selects for high population reliability.
+Publication bias would also act on stochastic variation of the in-sample estimates and would imply a general increase in the proportion of measures with reliabilities above the thresholds.
+In addition to this, we observed an excess at .70 for well-established measures (i.e., those used more than 100 times).
 In such cases, it is clear that publication bias would inflate our impression of the reliability of these scales.

-Other aspects of the data are also at odds with this benign explanation of striving for highly reliable measures.
-If publication bias for minimum α exists, it would exert pressure on researchers to increase their α values in accordance with Goodhart’s law (Strathern, 1997, p.
+Another important aspect is also at odds with an explanation for this pattern of results that is entirely benign, in the sense of it being produced solely by a publication process that strives for reliable measures.
+If publication bias for minimum α exists, this also exerts pressure on researchers to increase their α values in accordance with Goodhart’s law: the cut-off criterion becomes a target to be met, and its utility is undermined to some degree (Strathern, 1997, p.
 268).
-If they can take shortcuts to do so, i.e. by α-hacking, some are likely to engage in such Questionable Measurement Practices (Flake et al., 2022).
-One piece of indirect evidence for hacking was the noticeable deficit of values at .69 in each dataset (see Figures 1 to 3), as it seems implausible that editors and reviewers would discriminate against .69 more than .68.
+If researchers can take shortcuts to do so, some are likely to engage in legitimate measurement refinement but also in Questionable Measurement Practices (Flake et al., 2022).
+One piece of indirect evidence for such hacking was the noticeable deficit of values at .69 in each dataset (see Figures 1 to 3), as it seems implausible that editors and reviewers would discriminate against .69 more than .68.